My story as it relates to art

 Over the years, I have stretched my painting style, generally heading towards more impressionism, but I've also dabbled in some cubism and other post impressionist styles.

-After filling our house with my art, I began gifted to friends and family and eventually started donating them, primarily to the Port Alice auctions that support Cops for Cancer's "Tour de Rock."
+After filling our house with my art, I began gifting to friends and family and eventually started donating them, primarily to the Port Alice auctions that support Cops for Cancer's "Tour de Rock."

 The prices bid for my art at the auctions made sales seem plausible.
 One day someone phoned me to enquire about buying one of my works, and I regretfully had to inform them that I had no inventory.
 I had just retired, with lots of time on my hands so building up an inventory became my new job.

-In the few short years that I've been doing this, I have sold over fifty paintings, to buyers across North America.
+In the few short years that I've been doing this, I have sold approximately sixty paintings, to buyers across North America.
 Many customers keep track of my progress through my website and have become repeat customers.
 I have on several occasions delivered works to people's homes so that they can view them on their own walls.

 I had prints made of a few of my early pieces, but have since decided to restrict my sales to single one-of-a-kind originals.
 That means no prints, greeting cards or calendars.

 Recently, we have said good-bye to the rugged beauty of the northern end of the island and have moved south to Sidney, B.C.
-The novelty of living in a more urban setting, along with all its cultural distractions has resulted in me having to dedicate a little less time towards painting, but I'm keen to keep with it.
+For a time the novelty of living in a more urban setting, along with all its cultural distractions resulted in less painting time, but Covid-19 has put me back in front of my easel.